William Lloyd Garrison: Controversy

 In 1849, Garrison became involved in one of Boston's most notable trials of the time.
 Washington Goode, a black seaman, had been sentenced to death for the murder of a fellow black mariner, Thomas Harding.
 In The Liberator Garrison argued that the verdict relied on "circumstantial evidence of the most flimsy character ..." and feared that the determination of the government to uphold its decision to execute Goode was based on race.
 As all other death sentences since 1836 in Boston had been commuted, Garrison concluded that Goode would be the last person executed in Boston for a capital offense writing, "Let it not be said that the last man Massachusetts bore to hang was a colored man!"
 Despite the efforts of Garrison and many other prominent figures of the time, Goode was hanged on May 25, 1849.

 Garrison became famous as one of the most articulate, as well as most radical, opponents of slavery.
-His approach to emancipation stressed "moral suasion," non-violence, and passive resistance.
-While some other abolitionists of the time favored gradual emancipation, Garrison argued for the "immediate and complete emancipation of all slaves."
-On July 4, 1854, he publicly burned a copy of the Constitution, condemning it as "a Covenant with Death, an Agreement with Hell," referring to the compromise that had written slavery into the Constitution.
+His approach to emancipation stressed "moral suasion", non-violence, and passive resistance.
+While some other abolitionists of the time favored gradual emancipation, Garrison argued for the "immediate and complete emancipation of all slaves".
+On July 4, 1854, he publicly burned a copy of the Constitution, condemning it as "a Covenant with Death, an Agreement with Hell", referring to the three-fifths compromise that had written slavery into the Constitution.

 In 1855, his eight-year alliance with Frederick Douglass disintegrated when Douglass converted to classical liberal legal theorist and abolitionist Lysander Spooner's view (dominant among political abolitionists) that the Constitution could be interpreted as being anti-slavery.